35 small business ideas that fit your skills and budget

 Catering

 Catering is a great small business idea for talented cooks or bakers.
-You do not need a restaurant.
+You don't need a restaurant.
 A clean kitchen is enough.
 You usually work from advance orders, so you can plan your supplies and schedule.
 You can focus on specific events, such as dinner parties, office events or morning pastries.

 Online selling